Flu Care in San Diego

 Learn how to get a flu vaccine, view frequently asked questions and more.

 It's more important than ever for you and your loved ones to get a flu vaccine.
-We'll help you navigate this year's flu season, unlike any before with the ongoing COVID-19 pandemic.
+We'll help you navigate this year's flu season with the ongoing COVID-19 pandemic.
 From where to get a flu shot, to finding a doctor to helping you stay healthy, we'll keep you updated on the latest recommendations and guidelines.

 We'll be adding more information and resources throughout the flu season.

 Getting your flu vaccine is more important than ever.
 Learn how you can get vaccinated: